-- Use the Comparison drop-down menu to specify how to color the sequences and the consensus to facilitate visual comparisons.
-Sequence comparisons can only be performed with aligned sequences.
-Choose between: - None All residues appear in the color schemes chosen in Color foreground and Color background (see row above). - Color only differences from reference Only residues that differ from the consensus are colored.
+- Color only differences from reference Only residues that differ from the consensus are colored.
+If you chose this option, you should select the reference sequence from the Reference drop-down menu.
+The reference can be the consensus or any of the aligned sequences. - Color only matches to reference Only residues that are identical to the consensus are colored.
 If you chose this option, you should select the reference sequence from the Reference drop-down menu.
 The reference can be the consensus or any of the aligned sequences.